GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/typing-suggestion.md

 #### Parameters

-  - text: A String representing the currently typing text.
+  - `text`: A String representing the currently typing text.
-  - locationRange: A NSRange that stores the location of the typing suggestion in relation with the whole input.
+  - `locationRange`: A `NSRange` that stores the location of the typing suggestion in relation with the whole input.

 ## Properties